the-krafty-koder/mastering/notes/system-design/system-design-interview/monitoring-system.md

 4. The alert store is a K,V database that keeps the state of all alerts.
 5. Eligible alerts are inserted into Kafka
 6. Alert consumers process events from Kafka and send notifications to different channels.

+# 4 golden signals of monitoring

+1. Latency
+2. Traffic
+3. Errors
+4. Saturation - how full your service is.

+# Ways to alert on significant events

+1. Target error rate > SLO Threshold

+- Alerts if error rate over a window exceeds the SLO rate.

+2. Increased alert window
+   Increase the size of the alert window described above to improve effectiveness.
+3. Alert on Burn rate

+- Introduce a burn rate to reduce the size of the window while keeping the alert budget spend constant.

+4. Mulitle burn rate alerts

+- Use multiple burn rates and fire alerts when burn rates pass a threshold.

+5. Multi-window multi-burn rate alerts